 States with the Fewest Coronavirus Restrictions

-Americans experienced unprecedented restrictions on their everyday life in order to fight the coronavirus, but now most states have partially reopened.
-In order to determine the states with the fewest coronavirus restrictions, WalletHub compared the 50 states and the District of Columbia across 11 key metrics.
-Our data set ranges from whether child-care programs and restaurants have reopened to the presence or absence of a “shelter-in-place” order.
+All states have at least partially reopened after keeping non-essential businesses closed for months due to the COVID-19 pandemic, but the U.S. is still far from a full reopening.
+Many states have put a hold on moving to the next stage of reopening, or have even reversed course and closed certain businesses again due to surges in the disease.
+In order to determine the states with the fewest coronavirus restrictions, WalletHub compared the 50 states and the District of Columbia across 17 key metrics.
+Our data set ranges from whether restaurants have reopened to whether the state has required face masks in public and workplace temperature screenings.
 Read on for the state ranking, additional insight from a panel of experts and a full description of our methodology.

 States with the Fewest COVID-19 Restrictions